Medics Warn Of Coronavirus catastrophe In Lebanon - UrduPoint

 Lebanon's hospitals are being overwhelmed by coronavirus cases, medics warned Saturday, as infection rates surge in the wake of end of year holidays

-The national Covid-19 task force was to meet later the same day and expected to advise a three-week lockdown, said Petra Khoury, its head.
+The national Covid-19 task force met Saturday and recommended a three-week lockdown, its head Petra Khoury said, a decision supported by the parliamentary health committee.

 Lebanon, with a population of around six million, has recorded 183,888 coronavirus cases, including 1,466 deaths, since February.